heyqule/enemy_race_manager/README.md

 ### Features
 #### 3 difficulty levels
-* Casual, max at level 5
+* Casual, max at level 5 (weapon lvl 6, pre-infinite research)
-* Normal, max at level 10 (default, targets weapon lvl 12)
+* Normal, max at level 10 (default, weapon lvl 12)
-* Advance, max at level 15 (targets weapon lvl 17)
+* Advance, max at level 15 (weapon lvl 17)
-* Hardcore, max at level 20 (targets weapon lvl 22)
+* Hardcore, max at level 20 ( weapon lvl 22)

 The difficulty levels are tested with uranium bullets in gun turret, mixed with laser and flamethrower.